A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 Keeping your vaginal environment balanced reduces unwanted odors naturally.
 Here are practical steps:

-• Practice Good Hygiene: Wash external genital area gently with warm water daily; avoid harsh soaps which disrupt pH.
+- Practice Good Hygiene: Wash the external genital area gently with warm water daily; avoid harsh or heavily fragranced products that can disrupt the area.

-• Change Menstrual Products Regularly: Tampons every 4-6 hours; pads whenever soaked to prevent bacterial growth.
+- Change Menstrual Products Regularly: Tampons every 4-8 hours depending on flow and product directions; pads whenever damp or soaked to help prevent odor buildup.

-• Wear Breathable Clothing: Cotton underwear allows air circulation; avoid tight synthetic fabrics trapping moisture.
+- Wear Breathable Clothing: Cotton underwear allows air circulation; avoid tight synthetic fabrics that trap moisture.

 By adopting these habits throughout your cycle—especially premenstrually—you minimize the risk of developing strong odors related to infections or imbalances.